yamikarajput546/KUP-NOTES/Day 1.md

 7. -p option: It prints the type of the processor.
 8. -i option: It prints the platform of the hardware.

+### What's the  mean of  systemd.unit(5)?
+systemd.unit(5) for the common options of all unit configuration files.
+The common configuration items areconfigured in the generic [Unit] and [Install] sections.
+The service specific configuration options are configured in the [Service] section.